alienmind/phronex/README.md

   The data model can be expressed naturally as a relational model compared to a NoSQL model.
   There's no realtime updates requirement nor something that could incline the solution to be based in DynamoDB or other key-value stores.
 Implementing it as a RDBMS makes room also for future data analytics over project expenditures with normal BI tools.
 The business problem can be easily expressed in SQL.
 Also there's no strong requirement of using an enterprise RBMS such as Oracle or DB2, therefore the natural choice is using PostgreSQL.

-2. Implementation as a SPA or PWA with server components.
+2. Implementation as a SPA or MPA with server components.
   It could be optionally be done mostly as a SPA (client side) but interacting with APIs in the backend.
-  However there's no strong requirement to have an API for automation and this adds additional complexity to the solution.
+  However there's no strong requirement to have such APIs and this adds additional complexity to the solution.
-  There's clearly a need for BoF (Backend for Frontend) though, because of the filtering and searching functionalities.
+  There's clearly a need for BfF (Backend for Frontend) though, because of the filtering and searching functionalities.
   Therefore, we take a hybrid approach and decide to use:
-  - Server actions via direct call from the client component (which will get the info and later hydraated)
+  - Server actions via direct call from the client component avoiding the need of APIs.
+This also benefits SSR where the page could be rendered fully server side before delivering.
-  - Restful APIs for all of the operations (to test both integration methods)
+  - Some restful APIs for some dynamic operations (which also allows to test both integration methods)

 3. Technology stack.
   As a consequence of point 2, we opt-in for latest React features (v19) and NextJS v15 which streamlines the application development with this novel approach.
-NextJS also provides very clear guardrails and opinionated folder structure which increases maintainability.
+NextJS also provides very clear guardrails and opinionated folder structure which increases maintainability and favors SSR.
   It also keeps the (theoretical) application team simpler than, let's say, picking Python for a backend and React for the frontend.
 A single team of Javascript experts could be implementing both.

 4. Cloud of choice.